jazzdotdev/jazz/Readme.md

   <a href="https://discord.gg/sWCQxT"><img src="https://img.shields.io/badge/chat-on%20discord-7289da.svg" alt="Chat"></a>
 </p>

-torchbear 🔥🐻 is an extremely fast and featureful Lua application framework.
+Torchbear 🔥🐻 is an extremely fast and featureful Lua application framework.
 It gives you power of Rust with the simplicity of Lua.

 ## Built-in Tools